mike-han/react-js/README.md

-# The demo of arcgis-cahrts
+# The demo of arcgis-charts

-- Clone this repo and checkout to branch `ac-js-render-incorrectly-2`
+- Clone this repo and checkout to branch `f-rendering-missing`

 - Run `npm ci`